tarunvaddeSoul/vc/README.md

 Feel free to add more test scenarios or improve the implementations.
 This project is designed for learning and interview preparation.

 ## License
-MIT License - Feel free to use this for your learning !
+MIT License - Feel free to use this for your learning!